How to remain in medicine

-But when someone who is at the end of their tether with a job ( one that may be quite dysfunctional in a number of ways) schedules time for proactive career planning and gains some respite from the inexorable treadmill that seems to lie ahead - something shifts.
+But when someone who is at the end of their tether with their job ( one that may be quite dysfunctional in a number of ways) begins to schedule protected time for career planning and gains some respite from the inexorable treadmill that seems to lie ahead - something shifts.

 This is not to say that some clinicians should not change completely - there is a place for that.
 But most medics dread letting go of what they have achieved and worked so hard for.
 Not surprisingly.

-What this means is that there is a trend emerging for doctors to want to work part time.
-This is NOT the part time required for being a young parent - and not the part time required for ill health per se - but part time for NORMAL doctors - doctors who perhaps in the past would have accepted 80 hour weeks.
+There is a trend for doctors to want to work part time.
+This is NOT the part time required for being a young parent - and not the part time required for ill health per se - but part time for NORMAL doctors - who perhaps in the past would have accepted 80 hour weeks.

-Why this is changing is worthy of a lot more mulling.
-Our blog often covers things like the changes in medical careers and why it is happening.
+Our blog covers things changes in medical careers and why it is happening.